RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 error: could not compile `playground` (bin "playground") due to 2 previous errors
 ```

-This is our third error...
+This is our second error...
 ```bash
 error: `#[panic_handler]` function required, but not found
 ```

-This is our fourth...
+This is our third...
 ```bash
 error: language item required, but not found: `eh_personality`
 ```

-Just like you guessed, the third error occured because the 'rust_begin_panic symbol' has not been defined.
+Just like you guessed, the second error occured because the 'rust_begin_panic symbol' has not been defined.
 We solve this by pinning a '#[panic_handler]' attribute on a divergent function that takes 'panicInfo' as its input.
 This has been demonstrated below.
 A divergent function is a function that never returns.
 ```rust
 #![no_std]